Shark cage diving: Self-propelled version

-Shark cage diving tourism
+A 1975 version of the cage was acquired by the Australian National Maritime Museum in 1988.

+Tourism

-During the 2000s, shark cage diving become increasingly popular as a tourist activity.
-In South Australia, tourists are taken by boat from Port Lincoln to the Neptune Islands in southern Spencer Gulf where they view great white sharks either from a cage tethered to the back of a boat near the surface, or from a cage lowered to the seabed.
-The government considers the activity to be one of South Australia's “iconic nature-based tourism experiences” which supports 70 jobs and contributes over $11 million to the state's economy.
-Shark cage diving is popular in the Guadalupe Island Biosphere Reserve in the Pacific Ocean off Baja California..
+During the 2000s, shark cage diving became more popular as a tourist activity.
+In South Australia, tourists are taken by boat from Port Lincoln to the Neptune Islands in the southern Spencer Gulf, where they view great white sharks either from a cage tethered to the back of a boat near the surface or from a cage lowered to the seabed.
+The government considers the activity to be one of South Australia's "iconic nature-based tourism experiences", which supports 70 jobs and contributes over $11 million to the state's economy.